SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Windows and linux treat ctrl as their primary modifier key, while mac treats cmd as the primary modifier keys.
-Originally, super, meta and hyper keys were all dedicated modifier keys present on some keyboards. today, different linux distros treat meta or super as their equivalent to cmd/windows. today, since hyper keys are not really present anywhere, hyper key refers to a fictional modifier key created by simulating an insane number of modifier keys at the same time by pressing a different non-modifier key (often e.g. capslock)
+Originally, super, meta and hyper keys were all dedicated modifier keys present on some keyboards. today, different linux distros treat meta or super as their equivalent to cmd/windows. today, since hyper keys are not really present anywhere, hyper key refers to a fictional modifier key created by simulating an insane number of modifier keys at the same time by pressing a different non-modifier key (often e.g. capslock)f

 ######## alt/option